swapnilvise/Tic-Tac-Toe-Application-using-MiniMax-Algorithm-In-Java/README.md

 Menace Implementation using HashTable

 Created by -
-Swapnil Vise, vise.s@northeastern.edu, NUID - 002110285
+Swapnil Vise, vise.s@northeastern.edu
-Shrishti Diggikar, diggikar.s@northeastern.edu, NUID - 002125179
+Shrishti Diggikar, diggikar.s@northeastern.edu

 Steps to Run the project :
 1. Open the project in Intellij IDEA or any other IDE that supports java.